Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 Good for nature, bad for you – you can’t swim in Plitvice and you’ll get fined if you try to.

 As for clothing, I would recommend sporty and layered clothes.
-The park is on a higher altitude and it’s always a bit fresher there than in Zagreb or on the coast, depending on where you’re coming from.
+The park is at a higher altitude, and it’s always a bit fresher there than in Zagreb or on the coast, depending on where you’re coming from.

-Throw on some snickers and save your flip flops or heels for the beach or cocktail night because it can get slippery and the uneven wooden planks have cracks in between.
+Throw on some sneakers and save your flip flops or heels for the beach or cocktail night, because it can get slippery, and the uneven wooden planks have cracks in between.

 13) Children, pets, wheelchair accessibility, toilet, restaurants

 WHEELCHAIR ACCESSIBILITY: Unfortunately, Plitvice is not wheelchair-friendly.
-Some things are possible – like seeing a few lakes and the Grand waterfall from the viewpoint at entrance number 1 or taking a bit rocky – but doable – path to panoramic train.
+Some things are possible – like seeing a few lakes and the Grand waterfall from the viewpoint at entrance number 1, or taking a bit rocky, but doable, path to the panoramic train.
 You can find more details on this blog.

-TOILET & RESTAURANTS: Toilets can be found at both entrances and two ports (P1 and P2), so, before and after entering and while in the park.
-There are two restaurants within the park, both at P1 (it’s a port and a meadow where people usually take a break).
+TOILET & RESTAURANTS: Toilets can be found at both entrances and two ports (P1 and P2), so before and after entering and while in the park.
+There is a restaurant within the park, at P1 (it’s a port and a meadow where people usually take a break).
 But!
-My honest recommendation is to bring your own food.
-These restaurants are mostly overpriced fast food that’s ”not good, not terrible”.
-I’d say it’s better to prepare some sandwiches or stop for a lunch in one of the restaurants outside the park.
+It’s mostly overpriced fast food that’s ”not good, not terrible”.
+I’d say it’s better to prepare some sandwiches or stop for lunch in one of the restaurants outside the park.

 14) Finding your way around Plitvice lakes and choosing the best route